forgemedia/uGraphics/README.md

 # Forge Graphics Server G3 - a beginners' technical overview

-The application starts at `index.js` - read the comments there for a walkthrough of how it works under the hood
+The application starts at `server.ts` - read the comments there for a walkthrough of how it works under the hood

 ## Developing and running the graphics server